Safezone-Cartons/oreilly-katas-2024/Problem/ActorsActions.md

 - Create snapshot of patient data
 - View patient threshold values
 - Set focus for patient on Monitoring screen
+- Read consolidated health metrics for patients on screen

 ---